+Take out the Presidential Active Lifestyle Award brochure.
+Briefly review the program.
 Point out that there are all sorts of benefits to walking and running, since it uses so many muscles.
-It works our involuntary muscles and a whole lot of our voluntary muscles, not just one or two as in weightlifting.
-Furthermore, running and walking make our body's complicated systems work better.
+Talk about the benefits of an early morning walk - particularly walking to school instead of riding in a car or bus.
+Talk about how running and walking make our body's complicated systems work better.
 It can relieve stress - pressure.
 Ask if any of them has ever known somebody who was depressed.
 Tell them that many doctors have begun prescribing a daily walk as treatment for depression.